 ARTICLE IV.
 MEETINGS

-The SAC shall meet as needed, but no fewer than three times during the academic year.
+SAC shall meet monthly during the academic year.
 Two thirds of SAC members must be present to constitute a quorum for the transaction of business.

-All members of the SAC (or designated representatives) shall have one vote each, except the advising chair.
-In the event of a tie, the advising chair may vote.
+All members of SAC (or designated representatives) shall have one vote each, except the past chair.
+In the event of a tie, the past chair may vote.